AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/indexers-update-on-schedule-optimizes-magento-performance.md

 ---
+description: This article provides a fix for low performance due to indexers being set on *Update on Save* mode and how it is a best practice to set indexers to *Update on Schedule* mode to optimize performance in Adobe Commerce.
+labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,best practices,indexers,performance,update on save,update on schedule,Adobe Commerce,cloud infrastructure,on-premises
 title: Indexers "Update On Schedule" optimizes Adobe Commerce performance
-labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,best practices,indexers,performance,update on save,update on schedule,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# Indexers "Update On Schedule" optimizes Adobe Commerce performance

 This article provides a fix for low performance due to indexers being set on *Update on Save* mode and how it is a best practice to set indexers to *Update on Schedule* mode to optimize performance in Adobe Commerce.